4-H Youth Development

 4-H TECH CHANGE MAKERS 3.0 PROGRAM

-The 4-H Tech Changemakers (TCM) program uses a teens-as-teachers approach with teen leaders learning digital skills to teach them to adults.
+The 4-H Tech Changemakers (TCM) program uses a teens-as-teachers approach with teen leaders learning digital skills and then teaching these skills to adults.
 Through this process, the teens will become certified Tech Changemakers and work in partnership with their 4-H educator to use turnkey ‘grab n’ go’ lesson plans to teach digital skills to adults in the community.
-The lesson plans will focus on digital skills that help drive economic opportunity, like using Microsoft Word to create resumes or safely navigating the internet to find the best job search websites.
+The lesson plans focus on digital skills that help drive economic opportunity, like using Microsoft Word to create resumes or safely navigating the internet to find the best job search websites.

 ERADICATING FOOD DESSERTS IN NEIGHBORHOODS PROGRAM